Marina Solodkin: Political career

 In Israel, Solodkin joined the Russian-immigrant party, Yisrael BaAliyah led by Soviet dissident Natan Sharansky.
 She was elected to the Knesset in the 1996 elections on the party's list and chaired the committee on the Status of Women.
 After retaining her seat in the 1999 elections, she was appointed Deputy Minister of Immigrant Absorption, a post she regained during the 16th Knesset after Yisrael BaAliyah had merged into Likud.

 Shortly before the 2006 elections Solodkin resigned from the Knesset in order to join Kadima.
 She gained 6th place on the party's list and was re-elected.
 However, in protest at not being appointed a Minister despite her high position on Kadima's list, she was absent from the swearing-in ceremony of the new government.
 Her absence from the cabinet was unpopular with many Russian immigrants.

 She called for foreign agricultural workers to be replaced with Ethiopian immigrants, and demanded that Ariel Toaff be put on trial for his book about blood libel.
 She has also said that Ehud Olmert should resign over the 2006 Lebanon War.

 She retained her seat in the 2009 elections after being placed tenth on the party's list.
 On 5 December 2012, in the days leading up to the 2013 elections, while polls showed Kadima either barely getting into the Knesset or not even passing the threshold, Solodkin announced she would not contest the elections.

+In 2010 she supported calls to ban the Burka in Israel.